mskold-ab/www-mskold-com/wiki-pro/index.md

 ---

 ## Why Wiki PRO?
+For years users has wished for a better Wiki Experience in Azure DevOps.
+We listened to community feedback and feature requests and built an Wiki extension that works alongside the existing Azure DevOps Wiki while adding meaningful improvements and new capabilities.
+So far, we have delivered 6 of the top 10 Developer Community user requests for Azure DevOps Wiki, with 20+ items from the top 30 requests currently in our product roadmap.

 Wiki PRO works side by side with the native Azure DevOps wiki — same data, same API, no migration required.
-We listened to community feedback and feature requests and built an extension that works alongside the existing Azure DevOps Wiki while adding meaningful improvements and new capabilities.
-So far, we have delivered 6 of the top 10 Developer Community user requests for Azure DevOps Wiki, with 20+ items from the top 30 requests currently in our product roadmap.
-It adds the features that are missing from the built-in experience: a WYSIWYG editor for business users, the latest Mermaid diagrams, Draw.io integration, Word export, page tagging, templates, and analytics.
+Wiki PRO is freemium - core features are free for all to use, no registration, no card required.

 <div class="wp-benefits">
   <div class="wp-benefit-card">